mqhaji/VTHacks/README.md

 </p>

 ### Description:
-Spectrabot is an online DEI consultant suited for

-You post a job listing and the AI will provide ways to improve it to become more inclusive.
+Spectrabot is an online DEI (Diversity, Equity, and Inclusion) consultant powered by OpenAI, designed to optimize inclusivity in job listings.
+The AI model targets businesses that want to emphasize diversity in their company culture.
+Employers can easily submit a draft of their job listing to Spectrabot, which then generates recommendations that enhance the job listing, making it more inclusive and appealing to a diverse range of potential candidates.

 > [!NOTE]
 > How to use: